 |Muzzle Velocity 7a||Common HE: 2,707 to 2,723 fps (825 to 830 mps)

 - ^Common Type 0 HE was supplied with time fuzes for AA defense.
 US Naval Technical Mission to Japan report O-19 says that this round had an effective radius of 19.84 yards (18 m) but this seems to be optimistic.

 - ^IS is my abbreviation for the incendiary shrapnel round (sankaidan) intended for AA use.

 - ^The flat-nosed ASW projectile was issued in 1943 following extensive testing.

 - ^Illumination rounds were rated at 600,000 candle power and had a maximum range of 15,310 yards (14,000 m).

 - ^"New Type Projectile" is the designation used in the US Naval Technical Mission to Japan report O-19.
 This projectile was under development at the end of the war with production just beginning and may have entered actual service use.
-This projectile was boat-tailed, more streamlined at 13crh, had a maximum surface range of 22,430 yards (20,500 m) and a maximum AA Ceiling of 42,660 feet (13,000 m) at 75 degrees elevation.
+This projectile was boat-tailed, had a more streamlined nose at 13crh, a maximum surface range of 22,430 yards (20,500 m) and a maximum AA Ceiling of 42,660 feet (13,000 m) at 75 degrees elevation.

-- ^A serious fault of this weapon was that the propellant did not totally combust before the projectile left the muzzle, leading to irregular muzzle velocities.
+- ^A serious fault of this weapon was that the propellant did not fully combust before the projectile left the muzzle, leading to irregular muzzle velocities.
 Late in the war, a tubular grain charge was introduced which gave much more regular performance without increasing the working pressure or muzzle velocity.

 |45 degrees||17,500 yards (16,000 m)|